rj1/chatgpt-irc/README.md

 - head to the [chatgpt website](https://chat.openai.com/chat) and sign in
 - open the network tab in devtools (press F12)
 - say "hi" to chatgpt
-- collect your auth token from the *headers* tab
+- collect your auth token and cookie from the *headers* tab
 - create `config.json` using [the example configuration](#example-config)
   below or by copying `example-config.json`
 - run the bot: `python chatgpt-irc.py`